 General Advice for Developing a Plan of Study

-Make sure the prerequisites for courses are met prior to enrollment.
+Please make sure prerequisites for courses are met prior to enrollment in Pathway.
 Students who do not meet course prerequisites will not be allowed to enroll through Pathway.
+Exceptions to prerequisites are made by instructors on a case-by-case basis.

-The Undergraduate Psychology Program is designed to provide majors with a base of scientific knowledge in psychology, as well as a broad background in the field for students who want to pursue graduate study.
+The Undergraduate Psychology Program is designed to provide majors with a base of scientific knowledge in psychology that can be used to pursue a professional career with a BA or a graduate/professional degree.

 Tools for Planning and Fulfilling Academic Requirements